U.S. appeals court narrows certain debt claims against Argentina

-NEW YORK, Aug 10 (Reuters) - A U.S. appeals court in New York on Monday narrowed a class of bondholders with claims against Argentina over its defaulted debt.
+NEW YORK (Reuters) - A U.S. appeals court in New York on Monday narrowed a class of bondholders with claims against Argentina over its defaulted debt.

 The 2nd U.S. Circuit Court of Appeals said U.S. District Judge Thomas Griesa had improperly expanded a class of investors who hold certain bonds and are seeking repayment following the country’s $100 billion default in 2002.